Definition of Rust XML

 let demo = EventReader::new(demo.xml);

-In the coming section of the tutorial, we will discuss more the XML in detail how it works internally and what’s steps we need to follow to configure this in rust programming language.
+In the coming section of the tutorial, we will discuss the XML in detail, how it works internally, and what steps we need to follow to configure this in Rust programming language.

 How XML works in Rust?

-As of now we already know that XML is also used to store, represent and transfer data just like Json but XML’s are much are complicated then JSON.
-Inside XML file we cannot store every type of data because at some point it cannot parse it.
-In rust, we have so many different library available which is used to deal with XML in rust.
-Let’s discuss each of them in detail to understand it better see below;
+We already know that XML is also used to store, represent and transfer data, just like Json, but XML’s are much more complicated than JSON.
+Inside XML files, we cannot store every type of data because, at some point, it cannot parse it.
+We have so many different libraries available to deal with XML in Rust.
+To further comprehend them, let’s talk about each one in depth below;

 1) Crate XML data: This library provides support to handle XML data in rust, by the use of this we can parse our data, cerate XML data, and so on.
-To parse the XML data by using this library, we have one advantage it provides us one generic interface which will help us to parse it.
-User can be able to define the parsing and serialization for their XML data.
+To parse the XML data using this library, we have one advantage: it provides us with one generic interface, which will help us parse it.
+Users can define the parsing and serialization of their XML data.

 2) Crate simple XML builder: We have one more library which is very easy to use and implement, this is calls as crate simple XML builder.
-By the use of this, we can easily create the XML file and add its attribute in it.
-To create XML tags we have to use one class for that called as XMLElement from the simple XML builder library.
-In this section we will see its syntax how to use this in rust programming for better understanding see below;
+Using this, we can easily create the XML file and add its attribute to it.
+To create XML tags, we have to use one class called XMLElement from the simple XML builder library.
+In this section, we will see its syntax and how to use this in rust programming for a better understanding, see below;

 Follow below steps to create it:

-1) First we have to include the library inside the program in order to use it, otherwise program will not compile and run.
+1) First, we have to include the library inside the program to use it, otherwise, the program will not compile and run.

 e.g. :